cine-io/broadcast-js-sdk/README.md

 **available/default publish options are:**

 *  audioCodec: 'NellyMoser'
-   * available options are 'NellyMoser' and 'Speex' (these are both automatically transcoded by [cine.io](cine.io) to AAC for playback on mobile devices.)
+   * available options are 'NellyMoser' and 'Speex' (these are both automatically transcoded by [cine.io](https://www.cine.io) to AAC for playback on mobile devices.)
 *  streamWidth: 720
 *  streamHeight: 404
 *  streamFPS: 15
 *  intervalSecs: 10
 *  bandwidth: 1500
 *  videoQuality: 90
+*  embedTimecode: true
+    * this sends the timecode (offset since start of recording) and timestamp (milliseconds since epoch) over the data channel.
+*  timecodeFrequency: 100
+    * how frequenently to send the timestamp. value of 100 means 10 every second.

 #### Play Recording